canitez01/shapley_decomposition/README.md

 # Shapley Decomposition

-This package consists of two applications of shapley values in descriptive analysis: 1) a generalized module for decomposing change over time, using shapley values[^1] (initially influenced by the World Bank's Job Structure tool[^2]) and 2) shapley and owen values based decomposition of R^2 (contribution of independent variables to a goodness of fit metric -R^2 in this case-) for linear regression models[^3].
+This package consists of two applications of shapley values in descriptive analysis: 1) a generalized module for decomposing change over instance, using shapley values[^1] (initially influenced by the World Bank's Job Structure tool[^2]) and 2) shapley and owen values based decomposition of R^2 (contribution of independent variables to a goodness of fit metric -R^2 in this case-) for linear regression models[^3].

 ## Notes

-Identities or functions with independently moving variables have independent contributions to the result as well.
-Therefore this module is better useful for functions or identities with dependently moving variables (though it works as well for the independent movements).
+Aim of this package is to help decompose the effect of changing unknowns/variables on two instances of an equation.
 It should be noted that being able to decompose the contribution of variables doesn't mean that the results are always clearly interpretable.
-Many features of variables like; scale, dependency mode, change dynamics (slow paced/fast paced, instant/lagged), etc. deserves attention when interpreting their individual contribution to the change or result.
+Many features of variables like; scale, relation mode, change dynamics (slow paced/fast paced, instant/lagged), etc. deserves attention when interpreting their individual contribution to the change or result.

 Both for the first and second application, the computation time increases exponentially as the number of variables increase.
 This is the result of powersets and so 2^n calculations.

 Shapley value: